theo-armour/agenda/2-peeps/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-06-04

+I'm thinking that grieving must be very, very hard.
+It's been decades since I've lost anybody close.
+My wife and I split up around 25 years ago, but we've been on reasonably good terms with each other ever since.

+So there you are, stuck with all these thoughts, and there's nothing, zero, nada you can do about the circumstances that happened that is causing those thoughts.

+What I am very familiar with, however, is ruminating over the same thoughts over and over again.

+I spent much of my teens and twenties ruminating and being depressed and being lonely and not knowing what to do about it.

+I'm trying to think of something that would be helpful to say, but all I can say is I've been there.

+Actually, I guess I could also add that I'm no longer there.
+But even then, I do understand that while you're down, you never know how you're not going to be down.

+And even more bizarre since I live with a lot of old people.
+Guess what?
+Death happens quite frequently.
+On average, 10% of us die every year and there are 75 people living here.
+Of course, it's not anybody like a spouse, but nonetheless, people that you know and are very fond of.

+So I think one way I process it is that in my brain, they're still alive.
+I could eat something and say, "Oh, that's what Eleanor likes." or walk past a restaurant that is Bernie's favorite.
+Something like: what is remembered lives.

+I think the main thing is having things to do, places to go, and most important, people to talk to.

+One of my favorite things to do when I'm lonely is to go to a bar and sit at the bar.
+Unlike most bars around the world, in an American bar, if you're sitting, you can talk to the person next to you.
+It took me a long time to figure it out and to overcome my inability to talk to strangers.

+And, BTW, bartenders are like free analysts.

+But now you could drop me in almost any American city, and by the end of the evening, I would have a nice new friend.

+I'm just saying, because it took a hell of a long time to get there. ;-)

 ## 2025-06-03

 There are 75 residents here.
 Probably at least 30 of them have hearing loss issues.
 Remember, the average age is over 90.